mxbees/locating-the-library-in-institutional-oppression/bibliography.md

 Berman, Sanford, 1933-. “‘Inside’ Censorship.”
 De Facto Censorship Implicit in Collection Decisions, no. 18 (July 15, 2001): 48–63.

 Bivens-Tatum, Wayne.
 Libraries and the Enlightenment /.
-Library Juice Press,, 2012.
+Library Juice Press, 2012.

 Bond, Bradley J., Veronica Hefner, and Kristin L. Drogos.
 “Information-Seeking Practices during the Sexual Development of Lesbian, Gay, and Bisexual Individuals: The Influence and Effects of Coming Out in a Mediated Environment.”
 Sexuality & Culture 13, no. 1 (March 1, 2009): 32–50. doi:10.1007/s12119-008-9041-y.

 Boon, Michele Hilton, and Vivian Howard.
 “Recent Lesbian/gay/bisexual/transgender Fiction for Teens: Are Canadian Public Libraries Providing Adequate Collections?”
 Collection Building 23, no. 3 (September 1, 2004): 133–38. doi:10.1108/01604950410544674.

+Bowen, Sesali.
+“Let’s Get Ratchet!
+Check Your Privilege At The Door.”
+Racialicious - the Intersection of Race and Pop Culture.
+Accessed September 15, 2014. http://www.racialicious.com/2013/04/09/lets-get-ratchet-check-your-privilege-at-the-door/.

 Bristow, William.
 “Enlightenment.”
 Edited by Edward N. Zalta.
 The Stanford Encyclopedia of Philosophy, 2011. http://plato.stanford.edu/archives/sum2011/entries/enlightenment/.